 One of the biggest hurdles experienced by educators on a daily basis is responding to children's challenging behaviours.
 There seems to be little opportunity dedicated to teaching children considerate behaviour and empowering children to regulate their own behaviour and how to respond to behaviour using a rights-based approach.
 Possible triggers for challenging behaviours will be identified, and a range of strategies will be discussed to support children to regulate their own behaviour and communicate effectively with others to resolve conflicts (5.2.2).

 Upon completion of this workshop, you will be able to:

-- Develop effective and compliant documentation processes that will support and lead to positive outcomes
+- Develop effective documentation including individual behaviour guidance plans that will support and lead to positive outcomes

 THE AUSTRALIAN PROFESSIONAL TEACHING STANDARDS

 NSW: Completing this course – Rethinking Behaviour will contribute 6 hours of NESA Registered PD addressing: APTS 6.2.2, 6.3.2 & 7.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.